crosshatch/server/OVERVIEW.md

 4. Add educational tools that enable educators to align story generation with curriculum standards.
 5. Add basic interactivity to enable the interspersing of creative exercises, homework, examinations and side-quests.
+6. Work with educational organizations to progressively refine the experience for both teachers and students.
+Deeply integrate Crosshatch into the classroom setting.

+### Expanding Product Definition

-6. Allow generated knowledge and rules to transfer across story boundaries, enabling richer, interconnected narratives.
+1. Allow generated knowledge and rules to transfer across story boundaries, enabling richer, interconnected narratives.
-7. Enable connections between users' story worlds.
+2. Enable connections between users' story worlds.
 Focus on fostering collaboration.
-8. Expand into higher age groups and facilitate specialized kinds of learning.
+3. Expand into higher age groups and facilitate specialized kinds of learning.

-### Funding Strategy

-Crosshatch is currently built by a single contributor and does not require funding.
-However, there will come a time when it is necessary to hire employees, retain legal council and pay for security audits and advertising, among many other expenses.
-When this time comes, the business can participate in programs designed to support innovation in the EdTech sector.
-One such example is **Small Business Innovation Research (SBIR)**; this program consists of several federal agencies (including the Department of Education and the National Science Foundation) which offer funding to EdTech innovators.
+4. Create a public API, with which admins can authorize 3rd parties to integrate with user story worlds.
+This will enable virtual reality application to integrate with Crosshatch.

 ### Competitive Advantages